Jenova73/503-porfolio/index.md

 [task5](task5.jpg)

-## Assignment 6
+## Assignment 6 Geospatial Visualization

-This assignment is the Geospatial Visualization Assignment.
-I visualized historical US election data and unemployment rates across US counties using choropleths in this assignment.
+i.
+The proportion of the vote won by your chosen candidate in each county for each of the three elections, based on a map of US counties represented in the shapefiles mentioned above

+ii.
+The unemployment rate in each county for each of the three election years (2008, 2012, 2016) using the US map of counties based on the same shapefiles as above.

 [Assignment6](a6.html)

-## Assignment 7
+## Assignment 7 Network Graph

-I will visualize the flow of people between different states in the United States over the period of one year, using network graphs.<br>
+visualization of the flow of people between different states in the United States over the period of one year by network graphs
-In the assignment 7, I created a sankey newwork plot to show the top 10 Migration Destinations of NY, TX, VA and FL.<br>

 [Assignment7](network.html)